google/certificate-transparency/docs/Operation.md

  - `minimum_serving_fraction`: Minimum fraction of Log instances that must be available to serve a given STH (default 0.75).

-The Log configuration also includes the `etcd_reject_add_pending_threshold` config value (default 30000), which limits how many pending certificate chains can be pending at once.
+The Log configuration also includes the `etcd_reject_add_pending_threshold` config value (default 30000), which limits how many certificate chains can be pending (added, but not yet integrated) at once.
 This should be large enough to accomodate the maximum number of certificates that could arrive during a maximum-merge-delay (MMD) period, but not so large that an adversary spamming the Log could cause problems.

 These configuration values can be changed using the `cpp/tools/ct-clustertool` tool, with the `set-config --cluster_config=<ascii-proto-file>` options; the